shubhamk2808/microfrontend-poc/README.md

 # Micro Frontend Demo

 This project demonstrates a micro frontend architecture using Module Federation in Webpack 5.
 It consists of a host application that loads chat and email applications dynamically.
+This will run locally, not deployed on any domain.

 ## Setup and Installation
-Install dependencies for all applications:
+**Install dependencies for all applications:**

-cd host-app && npm install
+- **cd host-app && npm install**
-cd ../chat-app && npm install
+- **cd ../chat-app && npm install**
-cd ../email-app && npm install
+- **cd ../email-app && npm install**

 ### Applications
 - **Host App** (Port 3000): Main shell application that manages routing and shared components